Peruvian Food You Can't Miss on Your Machu Picchu Trip

-Remember when we discussed chifa – that is, Peruvian Chinese food – in another article?
-Well, this dish comes from the chifa tradition, though it’s fair to say that by now it might have outgrown it.
+Remember when we discussed chifa - that is, Peruvian Chinese food - in another post?
+Well, this dish comes from the chifa tradition, though it's fair to say that by now it might have outgrown it.
 Lomo saltado consists of marinated strips of beef, generally sirloin steak, combined with onions, tomatoes, peppers, and parsley in a delicious stir fry.
 The dish is then served over white rice with fried potato slices.
 It is the combination of Chinese elements, the rice and the soy sauce used in the marinade, with traditional Peruvian elements that make this such an interesting entry into the Peruvian food canon.

 We admit it, this one is not for the faint of heart, at least for those who come from places where guinea pigs are more frequently kept as pets than raised for food.
 Yes, cuy is the regional Spanish word for guinea pig, and yes, in the Peruvian highlands it is a very popular dish.
 Guinea pigs were actually domesticated in what is now Peru over a 3,000-year-or-so process for the express purpose of eating them.
 They're such a staple, you can think of them essentially as the chicken of the Peruvian highlands.
 Cuy Asado, specifically, is roasted guinea pig, and it's generally taken off its spit and served whole.
 As tempting as it is to add that guinea pig also "tastes like chicken," it doesn't really, the taste of this truly traditional Peruvian food is more gamy, along the lines of rabbit or certain wild birds such as pheasant.